gbrookshire/simulated_rhythmic_sampling/README.md

 - `mtspec` must be installed using conda: `$ conda install -c conda-forge mtspec`
 - The analyses in Fig. 6 require R and the *rcompanion* library.
 - To re-run the simulations, you can either run them one at a time (which will be very slow), or in parallel on a computing cluster.
 To use a cluster, you'll need to make sure the `sbatch` job scheduler in installed, as well as the helper bash function [`sbatch_submit`](https://github.com/gbrookshire/sbatch_submit).

+## Simulation results

+You can find the simulated data used in the paper here: https://osf.io/6bs4e/

 ## Analysis details